 Helen Leuzzi, a philanthropist and an ardent women’s advocate, strongly felt that women experiencing homelessness in Eastside needed a safe place to stay.
 In 2006, Helen and a group of supporters from the Bellevue First Congregational Church (BFCC), began a partnership with YWCA to open Angeline’s Day Center, providing a place of shelter to homeless women during the day on weekdays.

 For the next two years, Helen and the support group worked tirelessly to gather the resources and political will to do more to help women experiencing homelessness.
-No overnight shelter existed then for adult women on the Eastside and many women needed a place of safety until they could find a home of their own.
-On a cold winter night in December 2008, that vision was materialized in The Sophia Way – a hot shower, a meal, and a mat to sleep on the floor for the night, and a far greater and wider offering of support services to support them on the path to independence.
+No overnight shelter existed then for adult women on the Eastside, and many women needed a place of safety until they could find a home of their own.
+On a cold winter night in December 2008, that vision materialized in The Sophia Way – a hot shower, a meal, and a mat to sleep on the floor for the night, and a far greater and wider offering of support services to help them on the path to housing.

 A fledgling board of directors sought out Eastside Interfaith Social Concerns Council (EISCC) to serve as the parent organization, allowing the board to begin fundraising in earnest.
 BFCC generously helped with space, reduced rent, and other support, and two individual BFCC parishioners donated the seed money needed to begin the new program.
 The Sophia Way was born, nearly two years from the date of the opening of Angeline’s Day Center.

-More than 500 women have passed through the doors of Sophia’s Place.
-With the help of Sophia Way case managers and the support of the community, many have found their way to living life independently in their own home.
+More than 4,000 women have passed through the doors of Sophia’s Place.
+With the help of our case managers and support from the community, many have found their way to living in their own homes.